Snapshots vs. streaming: why true pharmacy payment integrity needs both audits and continuous monitoring

 For self-funded employers

 Continuous monitoring transforms pharmacy oversight from a once-a-year review to an everyday control.
-It protects budgets in real time and creates a clear, data-driven narrative for renewal discussions.
+It protects budgets through ongoing claim-level verification and creates a clear, data-driven narrative for renewal discussions.

 For channel partners